People and Story

 Ebony Butler, PhD is a Licensed Psychologist and Food Relationship Strategist who has made it her mission to help women of color heal and thrive in the areas of trauma, including racial trauma and recovering from food and body trauma experienced through diet culture.

 Dr. Ebony works alongside women to help them develop skills that increase their relationships with others, themselves, and their bodies.
-Aligning with her passion to break through barriers that make it difficult for Black people and other people of color to access quality mental health care,

-Dr. Ebony created My Therapy Cards®, the first-ever self-exploration card deck for Black women and other women of color.
 Since its launch in May 2020, Dr. Ebony has expanded the card deck to include a Teen Edition and Men’s Edition.
 The expansion of this resource has made self-insight and discovery work more accessible and affordable!

-Dr. Lauren Harper, Ph.D. (she/her)
+Dr. Lauren Harper, PhD (she/her)

 Academic Consultant, Board Member